artk0de/Robotto/README.md

 ```
 ## FSM intro

 The *Rbender* framework based on [Final State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) model.
-Every state a represents one pice of actions, which user could do while in state.
+Every state a represents one set of actions, which user could do while in state.
 The main idea of *RBender* are describing states and their's inner structure.

 Every state can include:
 * Keyboard